 Unfortunately, because prescription painkillers, such as opioids, are often very strong and addictive, any small form of misuse can lead to prescription drug abuse and eventually, prescription drug addiction.
 That’s why prescription drug abuse and addiction have become the huge problem that it is today.

 One common cause of prescription drug abuse is people trying to relieve themselves of their pain or symptoms quicker.
-Because of this, many people who are genuinely prescribed prescription drugs for pain relief or some other reason will take more pills than they are prescribed to take.
-This misuse of prescription drugs then often turns into addiction.
+Because of this, many people who have been genuinely prescribed prescription drugs for pain relief or some other reason will take more pills than they are prescribed to take.
+This misuse of prescription drugs then often turns into an addiction.

 Another common cause of prescription drug abuse is people taking their prescription medications for a longer period of time than they were prescribed.
 Many people do this because they are still experiencing some lingering pain or symptoms that they want to get rid of.
 Unfortunately, this unintentional form of prescription drug abuse often causes people to develop prescription drug addictions.

 Prescription drug addiction is very hard to overcome.
 That’s because many prescription drugs are strong and highly addictive.
 Therefore, prescription drug addiction is often severe and deadly.
 The most effective way to overcome prescription drug addiction is to attend medical detox followed by prescription drug addiction treatment.

 Because of how serious of an issue prescription drug abuse and addiction are, individuals that have loved ones who take prescription drugs should be aware of the signs of prescription drug abuse.
 Individuals that misuse prescription drugs themselves should also be aware of the signs of prescription drug abuse, addiction, and withdrawal.